 Split into two separate islands, Besar (“Big”) and Kecil (“Small”), each Perhentian offers a specific brand of relaxation.
 Besar is the more isolated of the two and as its name would suggest, is bigger in size.
 Beaches dot the circumference of the island but the centre is a tangled maze of forest and jagged rock.
 The resorts on Besar are more expensive and cater mostly to couples or newlyweds.
 In contrast, Kecil’s two main beaches are perfect for the backpacker set, with the quieter Coral Bay a sunset-watching haven and Long Beach renowned for its partying and unfortunately for petty theft.

-In contrast to the Gili Islands in Indonesia or Thailand’s aquamarine Andaman coast, there is very little alcohol to be found on the Perhentians.
-There are some bars on Long Beach, but the cost and limited selection means that most tourists bring their own poison or forgo it altogether.
+Opposite to the Gili Islands in Indonesia or Thailand’s aquamarine Andaman coast, there was considerably less alcohol on the Perhentians — at least in 2009!
+There were some bars on Long Beach, but the cost and limited selection means that most tourists bring their own poison or forgo it altogether.
 While there was one evening of an under-the-table purchase of cheap Malay vodka (big mistake), most of my time on Kecil was dry, and it was nice to get up early and fully enjoy my days in the sun with no hangover to speak of.